Key Skills To Look For When Hiring A CEO

 Tough decisions are an inherent part of any leadership role.
 Wavering in the face of them can cause uncertainty at best and chaos at worst.

 A CEO needs to be able to make decisions that, though unpopular, are the smart choice for the company.
 This might include making painful cuts to ensure the firm’s future viability, letting go of employees who can’t or won’t pull their weight, or taking a controversial stance on an important issue.
-The right person for the job will not only be able to discern the right decision, but make it unapologetically even in the midst of pushback and criticism.
+The right person for the job will be able to discern the right decision and make it unapologetically, even amid pushback and criticism.

 Sincerity